faircloth-lab/itero/docs/installation.rst

 * samtools_
 * spades_

 To ensure that these dependencies are easy to install, we have created a conda_ package for itero_ that is available as part of bioconda_.
 This is the easiest way to get itero up and running on your system.  itero_ can also be run outside of conda_, and we include some installation suggestions for these types of systems, below.
-However, because many HPC systems are configured different, we cannot provide extended support for itero_ on HPC platforms.
+However, because many HPC systems are configured differently, we cannot provide extensive support for itero_ on HPC platforms.

 .. note:: We build and test the binaries available through conda_ using
     64-bit operating systems that include: